 - 6 cardamom pods (optional) toasted and ground

 - 3 whole cloves (optional) toasted and ground

 - ½ teaspoon dried fenugreek leaves (Kasoori Methi)

 - salt and pepper to taste

-In a small bowl, combine Chicken Marinade ingredients; mix well; place chicken in a bowl or big plastic bag and pour marinade over chicken; refrigerate for at least 30 minutes
+- In a small bowl, combine Chicken Marinade ingredients; mix well; place cubed chicken in a bowl or big plastic bag and pour marinade over chicken; coat chicken well; refrigerate for at least 30 minutes

-In a large stockpot, add oil and brown chicken on first side for 6 minutes; turn the chicken over and cook until the internal temperature reaches 165ºF; remove chicken to parchment lined baking sheet and allow to cool
+- In a large stockpot, add oil and brown marinated chicken until the internal temperature reaches 165ºF; remove chicken to parchment lined baking sheet and allow to cool

-In the same large stockpot, heat oil to medium temperature; add onions, ginger and garlic; saute for a few minutes then
+- In the same large stockpot, heat oil to medium temperature; add onions, ginger and garlic; saute for a few minutes

-Add tomato sauce, coconut milk and red curry paste to chicken mixture; combine well
+- Add tomato sauce, coconut milk, butter and red curry paste to chicken mixture; combine well

 - At first glance, this recipe looks complicated due to all of the seasonings and spices, but it's really not...here's the break-down: